 Welcome to the Bates family blog!
 Gil and Kelly have been married since 1987.
 They have nineteen children with four in heaven.
 Seven of their children are married.
 Two children are engaged.
 One child is in a courtship.
-They have eighteen grandchildren.
+They have eighteen grandchildren with two on the way due January and spring 2022.
 They have five grandchildren in heaven.

 Wow… less than three weeks away!
 It’s hard to believe that the day we (Brandon and Michaela) have been waiting for is almost here!
 Nerves and anticipation are all heightening as it’s beginning to sink in that the actual wedding day is about to happen!
 We are SO EXCITED!
 As the last details and preparations for the ceremony are being finalized, it’s been good to step back from time to time and look at what is happening from the grand spectrum of things!